 There is a recommended two-year term, with the possibility of reappointment, for faculty, staff and administrators.
 Student members will serve a one-year term (September to September), with the possibility of reappointment.
-The chair of the Committee is J. Callahan Watson, Director of Business Policy and Planning.
+The chair of the Committee is J. Callahan Watson, Assistant Vice President for Public Affairs and Business Policy.

 Current members include:

 - Andrew Adams, undergraduate student